corbinae/SpaceYProject/README.md

 ## Module 1
 - we use a REST API to connect to info about the SpaceX launches
 - extract all the Falcon 9 launches and saved it dataset_part_1.csv
+- did additional webscrapping from wiki pages and added to dataset_part_1

+## Module 2
+- worked on data wrangling to better format the data
+- one hot encoded landing outcomes
+- boolean for success vs failure outcomes

+## Module 3
+- sql analysis
+- data exploration on landing sites, landing outcomes, booster variables, etc.